csongorb/growingstuff/booklets/00_blank/readme.md

 - A MAZE. / Berlin 2025

 Disclaimer:
-All the used quotes are from the process documentations of the following games of Pippin Barr:

-- It is as if you were playing chess
-- It is as if you were making love
-- It is as if you were doing work
-- It is as if you were on your phone
+All quotes in this notebook are from the process documentations of games *It is as if you were playing chess*, *It is as if you were making love*, *It is as if you were doing work*, and/or *It is as if you were on your phone* from Pippin Barr.

+## Imprint

+See other booklets.

 ## Quotes (the ones we want to take!)